brookemitchell/llm-dev-examples/commands/review-pr.md

 - Document all findings thoroughly
 - Prioritize critical issues
 - Always provide direct links to comments
-- Respect GitHub API rate limits
+- GitHub CLI handles authentication and rate limiting automatically
-- Keep credentials secure and never commit them
-- **IMPORTANT**: This workflow uses GraphQL API exclusively for resolved/outdated detection
+- **IMPORTANT**: This workflow uses GitHub CLI for all GitHub operations
 - Always filter out resolved and outdated comments to avoid duplicate action items
 - Re-running the command on the same PR will skip already resolved comments
 - GraphQL API provides 100% accurate `isResolved` and `isOutdated` flags